Mayonnaisu/simple-comic-translator/docs/config.md

 > [!TIP]
 > - You can use ISO language codes for brevity when setting `"target_language"`.
 For more ISO language codes, see https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes#Table.
 >
+> - When changing retry-related configs, you need to take into account the RPM (request per minute) limit for the selected Gemini model.
+>
 > - To see Gemini model IDs, visit https://docs.cloud.google.com/vertex-ai/generative-ai/docs/learn/model-versions#gemini-auto-updated
 >